Being a Coaching Leader

 "The materials are really accessible and helpful."

-"An informative and enjoyable first group coaching session with just the right balance between new coaching skills development and the opportunity to be authentic about where your leadership skills strengths are and identify areas which need to be improved."
+"The opportunity to be authentic about where your leadership skills strengths are and identify areas which need to be improved."
 (Niamh, School Principal)

 "The opportunity to hear you at work is helping me develop my own coaching practice."
 (Julie, Headteacher)